Sicilian Poetry

 Petru Fudduni (16?? - 1670)

 Petru Fudduni Petru Fudduni, as he preferred being called, was born Pietro Fullone in Palermo and was very popular during his lifetime.
 Although his date of birth is unknown we know that he died on March 22, 1670.
 He is mentioned by Giuseppe Cucchiara in Folklore Italiano, and by Giuseppe Pitrè in volume 3 of the Biblioteca Siciliana.
 A list of his works is also found in Mira's Dizionario Bibliografico Siciliano.
-This example was taken from "Petru Fudduni: Puisì e Cuntrasti in Sicilianu", Illustrazioni di Mario Viola, Reprint s.a.s., 86 pp., Palermo.
-The word "fudduni" has a number of meanings.
-It can refer to the deep footprint that beasts of burden leave, or used as "granciu fudduni" it means a mistake, or it can mean to rush along without consideration of others.
-I suspect that Petru Fudduni enjoyed the whimsy associated with the Sicilian version of his name.
+These examples were taken from "Petru Fudduni: Puisì e Cuntrasti in Sicilianu", Illustrazioni di Mario Viola, Reprint s.a.s., 86 pp., Palermo.

 Voli spiari lu misteru di la Santa Trinitati: